Best Hiking Baby Carriers

 - Uncomfortable on small individuals

 This baby carrier has a sunshade that can be pulled out to shade your child.
 It also has a kickstand that makes it easier to take your child in and out of the bag.
 Some customers have found that this kickstand is hard to deploy ones the carrier is on.
-Finally, this bag includes a diaper changing pad that is perfect for the outdoors.

 - Can fit infants as long as they can sit up